SujalAhrodia/30_Days_Of_Code/README.md

 ### Day 21
 >1.
 Write a single generic function named printArray; this function must take an array of generic elements as a parameter (the exception to this is C++, which takes a vector).
 The locked Solution class in your editor tests your function.
 Note: You must use generics to solve this challenge.
 Do not write overloaded functions.
+### Day 22
+>1.
+The height of a binary search tree is the number of edges between the tree's root and its furthest leaf.
+You are given a pointer 'root', pointing to the root of a binary search tree.
+Complete the getHeight function provided in your editor so that it returns the height of the binary search tree.